-We live in an era where public confidence is essential.
-We gain credibility by adhering to our commitments, displaying honesty and integrity and reaching common goals through honorable conduct.
+Public confidence is essential for EORTC.
+EORTC gains credibility by adhering to its commitments, displaying honesty and integrity, and reaching common goals through honorable conduct.
 Financial integrity is also key to EORTC’s reputation for donors and fundraising activities.

-Ultimately, the success of our organization is built on this trust as it influences how patients and stakeholders perceive us as an international research organization.
+Ultimately, the success of the organization is built on this trust as it influences how patients and stakeholders perceive EORTC as an international research organization.

-Together, we will build on our legacy of independence, transparency and compliance.
-It is up to all of us to protect EORTC reputation and to commit to the highest standards of ethics and integrity.
+Maintaining and constantly improving EORTC legacy of independence, transparency and compliance is a priority for all parts of the organization.
+It is up to all of employees, members, and officers to protect EORTC reputation and to commit to the highest standards of ethics and integrity.

 EORTC mission statement

-EORTC’s mission, as a not for profit organization, is to coordinate and conduct international translational and clinical research to improve the standard of cancer treatment for patients, with no commercial aim.
-We aim ultimately to increase people’s survival and quality of life by testing new therapeutic strategies based on existing drugs, surgery and radiotherapy.
-We also help develop new drugs and approaches in partnership with the pharmaceutical industry and in patients’ best interest.
+EORTC’s mission, as a not-for-profit organization, is to coordinate and conduct international translational and clinical research to improve the standard of cancer treatment for patients, with no commercial aim.
+EORTC aims ultimately to increase people’s survival and quality of life by testing new therapeutic strategies based on existing drugs, surgery and radiotherapy as well as translational sciences.
+EORTC also helps develop new drugs and approaches in partnership with the commercial sector and in patients’ best interest.

 EORTC is able to act this way by being international, multidisciplinary, and independent while complying with regulations.
-We pride ourselves on our reliability, unwavering independence and accountability to ensure that patients and the oncology community benefit from our learnings.
+EORTC prides itself on its reliability, unwavering independence and accountability to ensure that patients and the oncology community benefit from the learnings the organization generates.

 Purpose of the code of conduct

-EORTC’s code of conduct is based on our core values and principles.
-It addresses our relationships with the membership under EORTC legal entity and outlines the behavior we must follow to uphold our organization’s ethical standards.
+EORTC’s code of conduct is based on the core values and principles of this organization.
+It addresses the relationships with the membership under EORTC legal entity and outlines the behavior EORTC must follow to uphold the organization’s ethical standards.

 The aim of this code of conduct is not to replace or supersede any existing policy but to help understand and comply with these standards of conduct and to show how to resolve some ethical issues and dilemmas.
-We all have a shared responsibility to act ethically as individuals.
+All have a shared responsibility to act ethically as individuals.

 Conflicts of interest

 Conflicts of interest may arise in many different forms.
-This code of conduct should be read in light of policy 01, available on the EORTC website.
+This code of conduct should be read in light of EORTC policy on ‘Conflict of interest, bribery and confidentiality’, available on the EORTC website.
 In general, a “conflict of interest” occurs when a personal, institutional or family interest interferes, or even has the potential to interfere with our ability to make sound, objective decisions on behalf of the organization.
 Such a situation might create bias and should be avoided.
-Therefore, we must prevent any relationship or activity that might impair, or appear to impair, our ability to make objective and fair decisions when performing daily tasks.
-EORTC reputation for excellence is key and we must never do anything to put that reputation at risk.
+Therefore, EORTC must prevent any relationship or activity that might impair, or appear to impair, its ability to make objective and fair decisions when performing daily tasks.
+EORTC reputation for excellence is key and all must be put in place to guarantee EORTC reputation.

 Other possible conflicts of interest are:

 - Conducting activities not in line with EORTC mission (e.g. commercial activities with pharma companies).
-EORTC officers may not accept new activities conflicting with EORTC missions during their mandate i.e. coordinating commercial clinical trials conflicting with EORTC activities while being a group officer.
+EORTC officers may not have a key leading and decisional role for new activities conflicting with EORTC missions during their mandate i.e., coordinating commercial clinical trials conflicting with EORTC activities while being a group officer.

 - Source of funding.
-We emphasize the importance of ethical sources of funding in compliance with our mission.
+EORTC emphasizes the importance of ethical sources of funding in compliance with its mission.
 As an example, funding from companies whose missions may play against health or ethical values is not recommended and will not be accepted, unless they address counter measures towards better health.